[This post has been published in Spanish in 3.500 millones-El País]

 There are around twenty-one million Africans in the world living as migrants, mainly in African countries other than their own

-Morocco perfectly illustrates the challenges facing an emerging economy in this respect.
+The situation in Morocco perfectly illustrates the challenges facing an emerging economy in this respect.
 Today, Morocco is an important route of migration and very probably the migratory flows will continue to increase in the coming years.
-Fortunately, not all the actions undertaken are coercive measures aimed solely at expelling migrants from the national territory: in 2014 (official data) has made the country an outstanding example in the management of this problem in the region. the regularisation of the situation of some 25,000 undocumented immigrants in Morocco
+Fortunately, not all the actions undertaken are coercive measures aimed solely at expelling migrants from the national territory: the regularisation of the situation of some 25,000 undocumented immigrants in Morocco in 2014 (official data) has made the country an outstanding example in the management of this problem in the region.

 The regularisation of the situation of some 25,000 undocumented immigrants in Morocco has made the country an outstanding example in the management of this problem in the region